bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 TODO : Modify the startup scripts so that if the unit detects that the ethernet hasn't aquired an IP address in a reasonable amount of time, we "bounce" the ethernet interface and try again.

-TODO : Consider replacing "networklan" with a more conventional Linux network management system.

 ### Networking Performance
 Summary : The raw receive networking performance in the new kernel is